daniellek1995/Microsoft-ARM-templates/README.md

 This script will create 100 txt files in the local computer, and then will upload it to the container we just  <br />

-Deployment can be using powerShell/Azure CLI/azure devops with creating the write YAML.
+Deployment can be using powerShell/Azure CLI/azure devops with creating the YML File.